 Contractors, deliveries and visitors increase the risk of infection.
 Medium All contractors to be checked to ensure that they are essential visitors prior to entry to the school All contractors to provide contact details for NHS track and trace.
 Details to be kept in a confidential file Agree arrival and departure times with contractors to ensure that there is no contact with staff or pupils All contractors/visitors to use hand gel provided on arrival to the site All areas in which contractors work are cleaned in line with government guidance Contractors to bring own food, drink and utensils onto site.
-Staff who receive deliveries to the school to wash hands in line with government guidance after handling Drivers are permitted to enter the school foyer only when making deliveries If drivers have to enter school site, ensure that they are asked to maintain social distancing and use hand sanitiser before entering the building Surfaces to be cleaned after any deliveries have been made.
-As a result, any external visitors/contactors are kept safe and the risk to other members of the school is minimised.
-Low Low SH ONGOIN Professional Visitors Low All visitors to be checked to ensure that they are essential visitors prior to entry to the school Agree arrival and departure times with professional visitor to ensure that there is no unnecessary contact with staff or pupils All professional visitors to provide contact details for NHS track and trace.
-Low Low IB/SH ONGOIN G
+Staff who receive deliveries to the school to wash hands in line with government guidance after handling Drivers are permitted to enter the school foyer only when making deliveries Low Low SH ONGOIN G deliveries If drivers have to enter school site, ensure that they are asked to maintain social distancing and use hand sanitiser before entering the building